flancia-coop/doc.anagora.org/social-coop-tech-group.md

         - brand new to the coop and to the group
     - [[calix]] (3wordchant):
         - doing fine, still in NYC
+        - trying to decide whether to attend dweb in the west coast
 - Seeded agenda

 ## 2024-07-15